 Light sticks, glow tubes

-Mouth or throat irritation, vomiting, skin irritation or redness, chemical irritation to the eyes (if squirted into the eyes)
+Ingesting a glow stick can cause mouth and throat irritation, vomiting, skin irritation or redness, and chemical irritation to the eyes.

 A glow stick is a tube-shaped toy that produces its own light by a chemical reaction inside the tube.
 Glow sticks come in a variety of shapes, including jewelry such as bracelets.
 The exact chemicals inside a glow stick may differ based on the color of light emitted.

-Minimally toxic in a small amount such as a taste or a lick.
-Ingestion of a mouthful of the liquid from a glow stick is considered minimally toxic, causing only minor mouth or throat irritation.
-The liquid may also cause minor skin redness or irritation.
-If glow stick liquid is squirted into the eyes, it can cause eye injury because the eyes are more sensitive than the skin in the mouth or on the body.
-If an eye exposure occurs, follow the instructions in the eye exposure information section and then call 1-800-222-1222 for advice specific to your situation.
+Glow sticks are minimally toxic in a small amount - such as a taste or a lick.
+Ingestion of a mouthful or less will generally only cause minor mouth or throat irritation.
+Glow stick liquid may also cause minor skin irritation and redness.Because the eyes are more sensitive than the skin, the glow stick liquid can cause an eye injury.
+Follow our eye exposure information and then call IPC at 1-800-222-1222 for advice specific to your situation.

 If your child has gotten this substance in his or her eyes, please view our eye exposure information.